 History

 Fundidora Morelia (FM) is a family-owned steel foundry with more than 40 years of experience specializing in the casting of ferrous alloys.
-Proveedora de Servicios y Suministros Industriales (PSSI) is a new enterprise part of FM and founded in 2016.
-FM and PSSI utilize several 3D printers, including a Titan Robotics® Atlas® 3D printer, CNC routers, 3D laser scanning, CAD modeling and the latest testing techniques to create high-quality patterns.
+Proveedora de Servicios y Suministros Industriales (PSSI), was founded in 2016 to serve as a high-tech pattern shop for FM.
+Together, the companies utilize 3D printers, including a 3D Systems EXT 1070 Titan Pellet 3D printer, CNC routers, 3D laser scanning, CAD modeling and the latest testing techniques to create high-quality patterns and castings.

 The small town of Cochuco, located in the state of Michoacan, Mexico, is well known for its history and craftmanship, where local artisans most notably manufacture giant clay pots by hand.